-Yes, ASA is considered very safe when performed by a qualified eye doctor who has experience in performing this procedure, such as Dr. John A. Stefano of Shenandoah LASIK and Cataract Center.
+Yes, PRK is considered very safe when performed by a qualified eye doctor who has experience in performing this procedure, such as Dr. John A. Stefano of Shenandoah LASIK & Cataract Center.
 The laser beam used is only applied to the outer layer of the cornea, which makes it much less invasive than traditional procedures such as LASIK surgery.

 The entire procedure typically takes no more than 15 minutes per eye, after which you will be able to return home right away without having any restrictions on activities or lifestyle changes needed post-treatment.
 This makes it much faster than other types of vision correction procedures like refractive lens exchange (RLE), which can take up to two hours per eye, depending on individual cases.

-What Are the Benefits of Having ASA Performed?
+What Are the Benefits of Having PRK Performed?